learn-co-curriculum/dsc-time-series-models-introduction/README.md

 ### Facebook Prophet Lab

-We wrap up the section with a lab introducing the Facebook Prophet tool for forecasting time series data at scale using additive modelling.
+We wrap up the section with a lab introducing the Facebook Prophet tool for forecasting time series data at scale using additive modeling.

 ## Summary